113ll3/Ibmclouddocscli/reference/bluemix_cli/index.md

 ## Get in touch

-Use the following options to find release information, provide feedback, and ask questions by using the following options:
+Use the following options to find release information, provide feedback, and ask questions:
  * For details about the latest releases and to report issues: [{{site.data.keyword.Bluemix_notm}} CLI SDK](https://github.com/IBM-Bluemix/bluemix-cli-sdk){: new_window} ![External link icon](../../../icons/launch-glyph.svg)
  * To ask questions and share knowledge with the community: [bluemix-cli Slack channel](https://dwopen.slack.com/messages/bluemix-cli/){: new_window} ![External link icon](../../../icons/launch-glyph.svg)